omidfarhang/omid.dev/content/posts/2010-12-17-are-you-ready-for-opera-11.en.md

 Extensions help you personalize your browser and enhance what Opera can do.
 More than two million extensions have already been downloaded from <https://addons.opera.com/>.
 Try the top five most-downloaded extensions for yourself:

-  1. [NoAds](https://addons.opera.com/addons/extensions/details/noads/) authored by Lex1.
-The top ad-blocking extension for Opera.
+  1. [uBlock](https://addons.opera.com/en/extensions/details/ublock/) An efficient blocker: easy on memory and CPU footprint, and yet can load and enforce thousands more filters than other popular blockers out there.
-  2. [LastPass](https://addons.opera.com/addons/extensions/details/lastpass/) authored by lastpass.
-LastPass is a free password manager and form filler.
+  2. [Bitwarden](hhttps://addons.opera.com/en/extensions/details/bitwarden-free-password-manager/) Bitwarden - Free Password Manager.
-  3. [FastestTube](https://addons.opera.com/addons/extensions/details/fastesttube-youtube-video-downloader/) – YouTube Video Downloader authored by fastesttube.
+  3. [FastestTube](https://addons.opera.com/en/extensions/details/fastesttube-youtube-video-downloader/) – YouTube Video Downloader authored by fastesttube.
 Download any video from YouTube.
-  4. [Image preview](https://addons.opera.com/addons/extensions/details/image-preview-popup/) authored by whochan.
+  4. [Image preview](https://addons.opera.com/en/extensions/details/image-preview-popup/) authored by whochan.
 Displays a pop-up preview of an image.
-  5. [Translate](https://addons.opera.com/addons/extensions/details/translate/) authored by neilj.
+  5. [Translate](https://addons.opera.com/en/extensions/details/translate/) authored by neilj.
 Automagically translates foreign-language webpages.

 ###### Visual mouse gestures